-Instagram Model Morgan Ketzner Tugs At A Pair Of White Swim Bottoms: ‘Mornin’
+Instagram Model Morgan Ketzner Tugs At A Pair Of White Swim Bottoms: 'Mornin'

-Social media star Morgan Ketzner dropped the jaws of her 690,000 Instagram followers after posting a picture where she sported a skintight bikini.
+Social media star Morgan Ketzner dropped the jaws of her 690,000 Instagram followers after posting a picture in which she sported a skintight bikini.

 The set was from luxury swimwear designer Montce.
-The top looked almost like a crop top at first glance and featured short sleeves and an off-the-shoulder silhouette that showed off the model’s shoulders and collarbone.
-The hem extended down towards the bottom of her ribcage and ended so that the rest of her toned midriff was on full display.
+The top looked almost like a crop top at first glance and featured short sleeves and an off-the-shoulder silhouette that showed off the model's shoulders and collarbone.
+The hem extended down toward the bottom of her rib cage and ended so that the rest of her toned midriff was on full display.

 The top featured a black and white striped pattern, and the combination of colors highlighted Ketzner's tanned skin.
 The fabric appeared to have triangular stitching across the design, adding an element of visual interest to the piece.

-The Instagram model posed for the photo against sliding door that showed lush greenery, pink flowers, and a bright blue sky in the reflection.
+The Instagram model posed for the photo against a sliding door that showed lush greenery, pink flowers, and a bright blue sky in the reflection.
 The specific location was geotagged as Los Angeles, which is where the influencer is currently based.
-Ketzner put on hand on the doorframe while using the other to tug at her bottoms.
+Ketzner put on hand on the door frame while using the other to tug at her bottoms.
 She crossed her right leg in front of her left in a position that emphasized her curves and tilted her head slightly as she looked into the camera.

 In the caption for the photo, Ketzner wished her followers a good morning, adding the sun emoji to complete her simple greeting.